Evaluating Reading, Writing, and Critical Thinking Skills of ESL and EFL Students

-These kind of reading comprehension questions would involve answering what the main idea of a passage is, or responding where inferences must be made.
-For example, the students might read that Ann went to bed at 3:00 A.M. and then then didn't go to school the same day.
+This kind of reading comprehension questions would involve answering what the main idea of a passage is, or responding where inferences must be made.
+For example, the students might read that Ann went to bed at 3:00 A.M. and then didn't go to school the same day.
 A question based on this would be why Ann didn't go to school.
 For writing, the students might be asked to write the sequence of steps in making an omelet, given the ingredients and equipment used.

 3. Application Type Questions:

 For reading, the students could first read a story about a girl who was very diligent and became the best student in her class.
-A question could then be asked whether the student would be successful studying in college.
+A question could then be asked whether the student would be successful in studying in college.
 For writing, the students could first be asked to read a paragraph describing life in New York, and then write a paragraph describing life in Bangkok.

 4. Analysis Type Question: